RangerMauve/dat-archive-web/README.md

   - `replicate(key: String) : Stream` : Returns a stream used to replicate the hyperdrive instance.
 By default it will connect to the gateway over websockets.
   - `resolveName(url: String) : Promise<String>` resolves a dat URL with a hostname to a dat URL which uses the public key
   - `onAddArchive(key: String, secretKey: String, options: Object) : Promise<void>` invoked whenever `DatArchive.create()` is invoked.
 Allows managers to save the dat information to be used in `selectArchive()`
+  - `gateway` is a property used for getting/setting the gateway URL at runtime
   - An implementation can be found in `DefaultManager` that can be extended to do fancier things.
   - Can also be used by extending from `DatArchive.DefaultManager`